4 Scary Health Concerns Women Face

 When You Should Seek Medical Attention: With all of these causes, you will want to seek medical attention.
 Don't try to treat this on your own.
 There are over-the-counter products for UTI, but they are designed to only treat the symptoms and do not help with the underlying problem.
 For that, you will need a doctor.
 In some cases, antibiotics will be able to take care of the symptoms and treat the cause; however, more serious medical treatment may be required for others (MedicineNet).
 Overall, you will want to be proactive in treating the cause and relieving the uncomfortable burning sensation.

-What You're Experiencing: You just hopped out of the shower and within minutes you notice an odor "down there" that just won't go away.
+What You're Experiencing: You just hopped out of the shower and within minutes you notice an odour "down there" that just won't go away.
 Not only is this frustrating, it can also be kind of scary!
 Not knowing why something is happening with your lady parts can be confusing, but it happens to the best of us.
-It is important to understand why you may be experiencing this vaginal odor and what you can do about it!
+It is important to understand why you may be experiencing this vaginal odour and what you can do about it!

-When You Should Seek Medical Attention: If vaginal odor persists or is accompanied by a fever, pain or other symptoms that give you concern, you should visit your doctor as it could be a sign of something more.
+When You Should Seek Medical Attention: If vaginal odour persists or is accompanied by a fever, pain or other symptoms that give you concern, you should visit your doctor as it could be a sign of something more.
 If you think you might have an infection, you should see your doctor.
 RepHresh Gel is not intended to prevent or treat vaginal infections.
 Your doctor will do a pH test and assess your symptoms and may take a simple swab for examination under a microscope before providing a diagnosis.
 If you have a yeast infection, your doctor may prescribe an oral medication or recommend an over-the-counter treatment.
 If you have a bacterial infection, your doctor will prescribe an antibiotic.
 Make sure you use all of the medicine your doctor prescribes, even if you start to feel better.

 We know these 4 health concerns can be very scary and intimidating.
 However, we want you to feel empowered to take control of your health.
 Preventative action can ensure that more severe conditions do not arise and that serious medical issues do not progress due to lack of knowledge or medical intervention.
 Remember, if you're in doubt, ask your doctor!
 Don't ever be embarrassed or afraid to seek out the RepHreshing Truth!